-To conclude, these techniques are really great, at least in the reading.
+To conclude, these techniques are really great in the reading.
 Personally I have found it very hard to apply these techniques.
-But at the same time, how can you know if it possible or not until you try?
+But at the same time, how can you know if it is possible or not until you try?

 I am trying and applying some of these great techniques:

 - I always think twice before speaking anything (specially when messaging, hard in person though)